worm-privacy/proof-of-burn/README.md

     - `make`

 After running `make`, the `main.py` script will first initiate a transfer to a burn-address and will then generate an input file for the circuit.
 Then it will try to generate a witness file through the Circom-generated C program.

+## TODO

+- [ ] The Proof-of-Work mechanism may have vulenrability.
+- [ ] More reviewers needed for the circuits.